schitresh/computer_science/database_system/3_relational_model.md

 ## Relation Keys
 - Keys are used to identify a row in a table uniquely
   - It also helps in setting relationship between various columns & tables
-- Super: A set of any number of attributes that can identify a row uniquely
+- Super Key: A set of any number of attributes that can identify a row uniquely
-- Candidate: Minimal set of attributes that can identify a row uniquely
+- Candidate Key: Minimal set of attributes that can identify a row uniquely
-- Primary: One key chosen out of candidate keys to identify a row uniquely
+- Primary Key: One key chosen out of candidate keys to identify a row uniquely
-- Composite: If a combination of attributes are used as the primary key
+- Composite Key: If a combination of attributes are used as the primary key
-- Alternate: Candidate keys except the primary key
+- Alternate Key: Candidate keys except the primary key
-- Foreign
+- Foreign Key
   - A reference key that can identify a row uniquely in the related table
   - It should be a primary key in the referenced table

 ## Constraints
 - While designing a relational model
-  - The conditions defined that must hold true for the data
+  - Conditions are defined that must hold true for the data, these are called constraints
   - These constraints are checked before performing any operation in database
 - Domain Constraints
+  - Attribute level constraints, attribute values must match the specified domain
-  - Attribute level constraints, e.g. age should be > 0 for Student relation
+  - Example: age should be > 0 for Student relation
-- Key Integrity
+- Key Integrity (or Entity Integrity)
   - Every relation should have at least one key to uniquely identify a row
-  - It cannot have NULL values
+  - Primary key cannot have NULL values
 - Referential Integrity
   - When one attribute of a relation can only take values
     - From another attribute of the same or another relation
+  - Foreign keys must match primary keys in the referenced table or be NULL
   - Example: branch_code in Branch relation referenced in Student relation
     - Referencing relation: Student (id, name, branch_code)
     - Referenced relation: Branch (branch_code, branch_name)